MV John Hamilton Gray

+Service history

 Ferry service

-John Hamilton Gray was launched in May 1965 as hull 349 at the Marine Industries Limited shipyard in Sorel, Quebec, and sub-assemblies were built by the Davie Shipyard in Lauzon and towed by barge to Sorel to be completed on the ferry.
+John Hamilton Gray was constructed by Marine Industries Limited at their shipyard in Sorel, Quebec, as hull number 349, with sub-assemblies built by Davie Shipyard at their yard in Lauzon.
+The vessel was launched in May 1965, while the subassemblies were towed by barge to Sorel to be completed on the ferry.
 She was fitted out on November 1, 1967, and delivered in October 1968.
 The sea trials took place in September 1968.
 Her designers were the Montreal design firm of German & Milne.
-Her owner was the Canadian National Railway (CN), operator of the Borden-Tormentine service from 1918–1977.
+Her owner was the Canadian National Railway (CN), operator of the Borden–Tormentine service from 1918 to 1977.

 Beginning in May 1972, John Hamilton Gray was used during the peak travel season on CN's Cabot Strait services from North Sydney to Channel-Port aux Basques and Argentia.
 The seasonal service to Newfoundland typically lasted until November, whereby John Hamilton Gray would return to the Northumberland Strait service for the winter icebreaking season where she served alongside MV Abegweit (1947).
 Her summer participation in the Newfoundland service ended in September 1988 in advance of MV Joseph and Clara Smallwood's entry into service in 1989.